Effect of observational holes in fractal analysis of galaxy survey masks: Fractal and multifractal formalism

 where the sum is over all particles in the sample, and $N$ is the total number of particles.
 The coordinates of each particle in the three-dimensional space are denoted as $\mathbf{x_j}$, $j\neq i$, and $\Theta$ is the Heaviside function.
-The number of particles $n_i(r)$ around each galaxy taken as the center, with coordinates $\mathbf{x_i}$, is determined by counting the particles around the center that are located within a comoving sphere of radius $r$ \citep{celerier2005fractal}.\\ The correlation dimension is defined similarly to the mass-radius fractal dimension \citep{seshadri2005fractal}.
-To characterise the distribution, we must have all the information about the statistical moments in order to define the generalised dimension.
-The generalised correlation integral $C_q(r)$ is defined as
+The number of particles $n_i(r)$ around each galaxy taken as the center, with coordinates $\mathbf{x_i}$, is determined by counting the particles around the center that are located within a comoving sphere of radius $r$ \citep{celerier2005fractal}, that is, a sphere expanding with the Hubble flow, where the distance between two points remains fixed as the universe expands.\\

+The correlation dimension is defined similarly to the mass-radius fractal dimension \citep{seshadri2005fractal}.
+To characterize the distribution, we must have all the information about the statistical moments in order to define the generalized dimension.
+The generalized correlation integral $C_q(r)$ is defined as

 where $q$ is called the structure parameter and corresponds to an arbitrary real number, and $M$ is the number of particles used as centers.
-According to \citep{murante1997density}, from the correlation integral it is possible to perform a power series expansion of $\log{(r)}$ [equation~(\ref{eq:ExpanLOG})] and thus to calculate directly the multifractal dimension $D_q$ and the lacunarity spectrum $\Phi_q$.
-It is sufficient to keep the first two terms on the right side of equation~(\ref{eq:ExpanLOG}), which is simplified so that a simple relation between the generalised correlation integral and generalised fractal dimension is obtained as in equation~(\ref{eq:Cqrq}) \citep{chaconstudy}.
+According to \citet{murante1997density}, from the correlation integral it is possible to perform a power series expansion of $\log{(r)}$ [equation~(\ref{eq:ExpanLOG})] and thus to calculate directly the multifractal dimension $D_q$.
+It is sufficient to keep the first two terms on the right side of equation~(\ref{eq:ExpanLOG}), which is simplified so that a simple relation between the generalized correlation integral and generalized fractal dimension is obtained as in equation~(\ref{eq:Cqrq}) \citep{chaconstudy}.